How to Use Alt Codes Without a Numpad

 How to use numpad on laptop without numlock

-1. Locate the Fn key on your keyboard.
-This key is usually found in the bottom row of keys, either on the left or right side of the spacebar.Laptop Fn key
+1. Find the Fn key on your keyboard.
+It’s usually at the bottom, next to the spacebar.Laptop Fn key

-2. Look for the keys on your keyboard that have small numbers or symbols printed on the front side.
-These keys act as your virtual numpad.
+2. Look for keys with small numbers or symbols.
+These are your makeshift numpad.

-3. To activate these keys as your numpad, you need to press and hold the Fn key while you press the corresponding keys with the small numbers or symbols.How to use numpad on laptop without numlock
+3. To turn them into a numpad, hold down the Fn key while pressing the keys with numbers or symbols.How to use numpad on laptop without numlock

 Linked issue: How to Unlock Lenovo Keyboard if It’s not Working